-Raynaud disease and phenomenon are problems with the blood vessels.
-It causes blood flow problems to the fingers ears, nose, and lips.
+Raynaud phenomenon is a problem with the blood vessels.
+It leads to blood flow problems in the fingers, ears, nose, and lips.
+It may be:

 |Constriction of Blood Vessels|

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 This is often enough to make the diagnosis.
 Other tests may be done to look for a cause.

 There is no cure.
 The goal of treatment is to lower the number of attacks and decrease how severe they are.
 Treating any related health problem will help to manage secondary Raynaud.